kthymia/AcademiX/README.md

 ## Contents
 - Assets: Includes resources utilized in this repository.
-- Coursera Certificates: Certifications earned by team members.
+- Coursera Certificates: Certifications earned through Coursera.
 - User Manual: Instructions for navigating and fully utilizing the features of our app prototype.
 - Part 1: Documents from the initial phase.
 - Part 2: Documents from the second phase.